PixelBeardAgency/apple-rpg/docs/email-update-troubleshooting.md

 # Email Update Issue - Troubleshooting Guide

+## ⚠️ IMPORTANT: Current Behavior

+**You must click the confirmation link in BOTH emails (old and new) for the email change to take effect.**

+This is unusual Supabase behavior (normally only the new email link is required), but it's been confirmed through testing.
+The exact cause is unknown but may be related to project settings or Supabase version.

+**Steps to change email:**
+1. Go to Profile → Change Email
+2. Enter new email + password
+3. Check your OLD email inbox → Click the confirmation link
+4. Check your NEW email inbox → Click the confirmation link
+5. Log out and log back in with your NEW email address

+---

 ## The Problem
 Email update shows success but:
 - No confirmation email is sent